A character has dark hair, with a distinct white or lighter-colored streak running through it.

 The first time Guts uses the Berserker's Armor in Berserk, he gets a white streak in his hair.

 Death the Kid from Soul Eater has multiple white streaks in his black hair.
 Interestingly enough (and occasionally Lampshaded), the streaks are aligned horizontally across his hair, rather than running along vertically.
-Specifically stated to be a result of his shinigami father mystically coloring or recoloring his hair for the Rule Of Cool.
+Specifically stated to be a result of his grim reaper father mystically coloring or recoloring his hair for the Rule of Cool.
 Unfortunately for Kid, is Super OCD and is absolutely obsessed with symmetry; the stripes are a constant source of chagrin for him; on the plus side, the manga has revealed that, eventually, Kid will have three complete stripes in his hair.
 It's a grown-up death god thing.

 Asura also has white streaks in his hair which are aligned in pairs vertically to look like eyes.